michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Two questions to assess performance:
   1. When you increase a load parameter and keep system resources the same, how does that affect performance?
   1. How much would you need to increase resources to keep performance the same if you increased a load parameter?
-* Describing performance: e.g. throughput for a batch system or response times (use percenntiles).
+* Describing performance: e.g. throughput for a batch system or response times (use percenntiles, e.g. *p50, p95, p99*).
+The *tail latencies* are often from the most valuable users.
+SLO/SLAs often defined by percentiles.
 * *Head of line bocking*: slow requests block the server from responding to subsequent requests.
-* *Tail latency amplification*: the slowest backend call (even when made in parallel) will determine end user response time.
+* *Tail latency amplification*: the slowest backend call (even when made in parallel) will determine end-user response time.
 * Types of scaling:
-  * Vertical
+  * *Vertical*
-  * Horizontal
+  * *Horizontal*
-  * Shared-nothing: distributing load across multiple machines
+  * *Shared-nothing*: distributing load across multiple machines
-  * Elastic: automatically increases resources under load
+  * *Elastic*: automatically increases resources under load

 #### *Maintainability*: People in the future should be able to work on the system *productively*.

-* Operability: allow operations to keep system running smootly.
+* *Operability*: allow operations to keep system running smootly.
-  * Monitoring, security, configuration changes, maintence, documentation.
+  * Monitoring, security, configuration changes, maintence, documentation/playbooks, good defaults, self-healing, predictability.
-* Simplicity: easy for new engineers to understand the system.
+* *Simplicity*: easy for new engineers to understand the system.
-  * Remove *accidental* complexity.
-Use good *abstraction*.
+  * Remove *accidental* (not inherint in the problem the software solves, but only from the implementation) complexity by using good *abstraction*.
-* Evolvability/extensibility/evolvability
+* *Evolvability*/*extensibility*: easy to make changes to system as requirements change.

 ## Chapter 2 - Data Models and Query Languages